studentinsights/studentinsights/README.md

 So far, Student Insights can import CSV and JSON and can fetch data from AWS and SFTP.
 To import a new flat file type, write a new data transformer: `app/importers/data_transformers`.
 To import from a new storage location, write a new client: `app/importers/clients`.

-## LDAP
+### LDAP

 The project is configured to use LDAP as its authentication strategy in production.
 To use database authentication (in a production demo site, for example) set the `SHOULD_USE_LDAP` environment variable.
 Authentication strategies are defined in `educator.rb`.

-## Heroku
+### Heroku

-We deployed this app on Heroku and you can, too.

 [Quotaguard Static](https://www.quotaguard.com/static-ip), a Heroku add-on, provides the static IP addresses needed to connect with Somerville's LDAP server behind a firewall.
 This requires additional configuration to prevent Quotaguard Static from interfering with the connection between application and database.

 One way to accomplish this is to set a `QUOTAGUARDSTATIC_MASK` environment variable that routes only outbound traffic to certain IP subnets using the static IPs.
 [Read Quotaguard Static's documentation for more information.](https://devcenter.heroku.com/articles/quotaguardstatic#socks-proxy-setup)

-Set strong secret keys for `DEVISE_SECRET_KEY` and `SECRET_KEY_BASE` when you deploy.

 ### Migrations on Heroku